 The Power of ‘We’

-Most treatment centres are based on the concept of a therapeutic community where participants are exposed to challenge, support, experience and example of others.
+Most treatment centres are based on the concept of a therapeutic community where participants are exposed to challenge, support, experience, and the example of others.

 Isolation is a common result of active addiction – an early warning sign of compulsive behaviour or substance misuse can be when a person drastically reduces or ceases their presence on social media sites – Facebook, Twitter and the like.